 Self-petitioning a green card application must be approached with every sense of caution and thoroughness.
 The chance to circumvent the labor certification and job offer requirements will subject your petition to higher scrutiny.
 This is why you need an immigration lawyer to help you process your application.

-Here at Immi-USA, we have seasoned green card attorneys with extensive experience helping individuals apply for various categories of immigrant visas.
-We have successfully helped many applicants process and acquire their green cards without sponsorship.
-We will help you prepare your petition and supporting documents as well as provide legal representation that will significantly boost your chances of approval.
-You can schedule a consultation with one of our green card attorneys today by filling out this consultation form.
+VisaNation Law Group’s seasoned green card attorneys have extensive experience helping individuals apply for various categories of immigrant visas.
+They have successfully helped many applicants process and acquire green cards without sponsorship.
+They can help you prepare your petition and supporting documents as well as provide legal representation that will significantly boost your chances of approval.
+You can schedule a consultation with a VisaNation Law Group green card attorney today by filling out this consultation form.